By David Joel Miller

 4. What is the consequence of this getting out?

 If you might be embarrassed by a revelation say that you had a crush on some movie star when you were eight, even if the therapist did slip and tell your family you might be embarrassed, you might never trust that counselor again, but your life should not be ruined.
-If you cheated on your taxes or your wife and now feel guilty, having that reveled might be life changing.
+If you cheated on your taxes or your wife and now feel guilty, having that revealed might be life changing.
 Think long about telling your therapist where you buried the body unless you need them to help you confess that to the police and clear your soul.
 While therapists are not supposed to violate confidentiality and tell about clients past crimes sometimes it happens.
 When this happens the therapist loses their license and the client gets to feel really happy about that the whole time they are in prison.
 Neither of those outcomes is what therapy is supposed to be about.

 5. Who do they work for?